buggyrace/buggy-race-about/docs/overview/step-by-step.md

 ### Customise it

-> Run through the set-up phase, making the config fit to the the way you or
+> Run through the set-up phase, making the config fit to the way you or
 > your institution want to run the project.
 Most settings have sensible
 > defaults, so this isn't too arduous.
 > → [customising](../customising)